The Five Most Common Mental Health Conditions

 Oftentimes, we pay more attention to physical health but we ignore one fact.
-That health is a state of physical and mental wellbeing.
-Here at NuLife Behavioral Health, Mental health is just as important as physical health.
+That health is a state of both physical and mental well-being (World Health Organization).
+Here at NuLife Behavioral Health, mental health is just as important as physical health.
 Still, it often doesn’t receive the attention it deserves.
-But it should be because it plays a huge role in our well-being and is implicated in major problems like addiction.
+But it should be because it plays a huge role in our well-being and is implicated in major problems like addiction (National Institute of Mental Health).
 If anything, mental health and addiction are deeply connected.

-A mental disorder is a clinically recognized condition that affects a person’s cognition, emotional balance, or behavior.
-Mental health interferes with daily life, relationships, and productivity.
-It is also caused by genetics, environment, trauma, and even substance abuse.
+A mental disorder is a clinically recognized condition that affects cognition, emotional regulation, or behavior, interfering with daily life, relationships, and productivity (American Psychological Association).
+Mental health conditions can stem from genetics, environmental factors, trauma, and even substance abuse (National Institute on Drug Abuse).

 What are the most common mental health conditions?
 Here are five.